The next local elections for St Albans District Council are on 2 May 2024.

 If you don't know which ward you live in, enter your postcode here to find out.

 See our local policies

-Voting for a Green candidate gives you a chance to send a message that you like our policies, campaigns and ideas.
-Here are some highlights of our results in the last few years:
+But even if you don't live in our target wards, voting for a Green candidate gives you a chance to send a message that you like our policies, campaigns and ideas.
+Every Green vote increases our media coverage and campaigning power.